Edith Kinney, J.D., Ph.D.

 Edith Kinney is an Assistant Professor of Justice Studies, working in the fields of human rights and critical legal studies.
 She received her Ph.D. in Jurisprudence and Social policy and her J.D. from Berkeley Law, providing an interdisciplinary background that informs her research and scholarship.
 Her work has appeared in the Berkeley Journal of Gender, Law & Justice, Negotiating Sex Work: Unintended Consequences of Policy and Activism (Carisa R. Showden & Samantha Majic, eds., University of Minnesota Press, 2014) and Gender, Violence, and Human Security: Critical Feminist Perspectives (Aili Mari Tripp, Myra Marx Feree & Christina Ewig, eds., NYU Press 2013).
 Dr. Kinney's current research projects explore the sexual politics of crime and security in local and transnational arenas.

 Edith Kinney is a member of the Law & Society Association, the American Sociological Association, the American Society of Criminology, Sociologists for Women in Society, and the Western Society of Criminology.
-Dr. Kinney also serves as Coordinator for the Legal Studies Minor, and provides advising to students interested in attending law school (pre-law advising).
+Dr. Kinney has also served as Coordinator for the Legal Studies Minor and has provided advising to students interested in attending law school (pre-law advising).

 Please contact professor via email.